-There is no cost to you if you qualify.
+There is no charge to you if you are eligible.
 No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a very bureaucratic government agency.
+We will be working with an exceptionally bureaucratic government agency.
 The steps are overly complicated.
-Many schools are hesitant to work with WIOA if they can avoid doing so.
-I highly advise you work with an expert.
+A number of schools are hesitant to work with WIOA if they can avoid doing so.
+I strongly advise you work with an expert.

 WIOA Grant Expert

-I have over 20+ experience in education.
-I, too, was laid off from my position several years ago and struggled to get employed again because of ageism.
-Finally, I was able to get back into the workforce, but this time on the corporate side.
-Then I discovered the WIOA grant and understood what a boon this could be for the unemployed or people with a low income.
-Many others do not like working with it becase of all the bureaucracy.
-The rules vary from one county to the next and are often changing.
-However, I have always been good at dealing with government bureaucracies.
-My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get placed.
-I now specialize in assisting veterans, out of work (and low income) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+I have over 20 years’ experience in education.
+I, too, was laid off from my job several years ago and struggled to get employed again because of my age.
+Thankfully, I got back to work, but this time on the business side.
+Then I discovered the WIOA grant and understood what a godsend this could be for people who lost their jobs or people with a limited income.
+Many others do not relish working with it becase of all the bureaucracy.
+The regulations vary from one county to the next and are frequently changing.
+However, I have always been good at dealing with red tape.
+My experience working in career education gives me an in depth knowledge of the many career options and what it takes to get started.
+I now specialize in assisting veterans, unemployed (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you are eligible for!